If you want loved ones to remember you fondly, tackle your estate planning tasks. Your heirs will thank you for not leaving a legal mess to sort out.

-Use your will to name guardians for those under your care, including children and pets.
+Use your will to name guardians for those under your care, including minor children and pets.
 Designate any assets you are leaving for their care.

 2. Revocable living trust

 You name a trustee — perhaps a spouse, family member or attorney — to manage your property.
-Unlike a will, a trust can be used to distribute your property now, or after your death.
+Unlike a will, a trust can be used to distribute property now or after your death.

 3. Beneficiary designations

-When you purchase life insurance or open a retirement plan or bank account, you’re asked to name a beneficiary who’ll inherit the proceeds.
-These designations are powerful; they take precedence over instructions in a will.
+When you purchase life insurance or open a retirement plan or bank account, you’re often asked to name a beneficiary, which is the person you want to inherit the proceeds when you die.
+These designations are powerful, and they take precedence over instructions in a will.

 4. Durable power of attorney

 Don’t put off this chore.
-You must be legally competent to assign power of attorney.
-Older people, worried about relinquishing control, sometimes put off the task until they are no longer legally competent to do it.
+You must be legally competent to assign this role to someone.
+Older people worried about relinquishing control sometimes put off the task until they are no longer legally competent to do it.

 5. Health care power of attorney and living will

-Decide what to do with your digital information, including your computer hard drive, digital photo collection, information stored in the cloud, and online accounts, like Facebook, Yahoo, Google and Twitter.
-Be sure to include a list of your passwords.
+You can use a digital asset trust to decide what to do with your electronic property, including your computer hard drive, digital photos, information stored in the cloud and online accounts such as Facebook, Yahoo, Google and Twitter.
+Create a separate list of your passwords.

 7. Letter of intent

 For instructions, requests and important personal or financial information that don’t belong in your will, write a letter.
-Use it to convey your wishes for things you hope but don’t require to be done — for example, detailed instructions about how you want your funeral or memorial service performed.
+Use it to convey your wishes for things you hope will be done.
+For example, you may have detailed instructions about how you want your funeral or memorial service to be performed.

 No attorney is needed.
 The letter won’t carry the legal weight of a will.